 Leonardo Bonucci (Italy)

-Leonardo Bonucci announced his retirement from professional football at the age of 37 years in 2024.
-He played as a central defender for Italy and was widely known for his technical ability, his ball playing skills and his tackling.
+Bonucci announced his retirement from professional football at the age of 37.
+The Italian central defender was widely known for his technical ability, ball-playing skills, and tackling.

-On his retirement, Leonardo Bonucci posted on social media:
+On his retirement, Bonucci posted the following on social media:

 “As a child, I dreamed of this story I would tell, promising myself achievements to embrace against the biggest, celebrating, having faith through difficulties with courage.
 A father, a team-mate, a husband, a player.
 Beyond.
 Beyond history today, I am me.”